rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 ```
 ClientAliveInterval 300 # The server will send the client a message every 300 seconds if there is no activity
-ClientAliveCountMax 2   # If the client does not respond to 2 messages, the connection is terminated
+ClientAliveCountMax 2   # If the client does not respond to 2 messages in 10 minutes (300 x 2 = 600 seconds), the connection is terminated
 ```

->At this point, we have to be careful not to set values so restrictive that they cut off our connections.
+> At this point, we have to be careful not to set values so restrictive that they cut off our connections.
 {: .prompt-warning}

->Alternatively, for non-SSH specific shell timeouts, consider using the TMOUT environment variable in the shell profile.
+> Alternatively, for non-SSH specific shell timeouts, consider using the TMOUT environment variable in the shell profile.
 {: .prompt-info}

 ### Disable password authentication.